-Since the p-value for our test is <0.05, we have statistically significant evidence that H0 is false, i.e. pre-confidence and post-confidence for Searching using Keywords are not independent.

-We can further analyse the contingency table to see the effectiveness of the training for Searching using Keywords.otably, only 59.15% of the students who responded to be “Confident” remained “Confident”.
+With a statistically significant test, we conclude that pre-confidence and post-confidence for Searching using Keywords are not independent.
+Notably, only 59.15% of the students who responded to be “Confident” remained “Confident”.
 The remaining students went both ways into “Somewhat Confident” and “Very Confident” which shows a clear divide in the effectiveness of the training.
 While 47.5% of the students who responded to be “Slightly Confident” and 57.14% of the student who responded to be “Somewhat Confident” experienced improvement and moved up to “Confident”, 42.86% of the “Very Confident” students moved down to only “Confident”.

-.
-TEXT ANALYSIS
+8. TEXT ANALYSIS

-We used tableau to conduct text analysis on our prepared data.
-The analysis was conducted on a total of 53 comments.
-The following chart was created to show the unique words and their frequency, sorted in descending order.
+We used tableau to conduct text analysis on a total of 53 comments.
+The following chart was created to show the word frequencies.
 Only words with a frequency greater than 1 were included.
+As the number of unique words that are representative of how students feel about the library were very few, furthur analysis could not be performed.